 The literary world of food is so tactile to us readers we are immersed into the pleasure of eating with the characters.
 Some authors describe their food with more visceral detail than others, particularly those who love to describe a scene intricately.
 Enid Blyton is famous for her boarding-school midnight feasts and the picnics on Kirrin Island; Charles Dickens describes dark lumpy gruel or medicine of ‘brimstone and treacle’ force-fed to children by cruel guardians, or Roald Dahl’s rich luscious scent of chocolate that virtually wafts from the page.

 One author who almost absent-mindedly slips endless meals and delicious treats into her books is, yes you guessed it, J.K Rowling.
-The Harry Potter books are known to be treasure troves of breakfasts, dinners and feasts in the Great Hall, suppers cooked by Mrs Weasley, sweets and chocolates bought at Honeydukes, and hot tankards of Butterbeer at The Three Broomsticks.
+The Harry Potter books are known to be treasure troves of breakfasts, dinners and feasts in the Great Hall, suppers cooked by Mrs Weasley, pumpkin pasties on the Hogwarts Express, sweets and chocolates bought at Honeydukes, and hot tankards of Butterbeer at The Three Broomsticks.
 Rowling describes these scenes with pleasure, commenting on trivial aspects, such as the weather imitated by the Great Hall’s magical ceiling, the book Hermione in which buries her head, and whatever Ron is currently scoffing.
 This intimacy is no doubt one of the reasons why I and so many others still feel deep attachment to the books, and will always feel indignant that we never received our Hogwarts’ letters.

 Rowling goes back to basics to construct her magical meal-plan.
 In Harry Potter’s world the food is strictly British with the characters eating traditional dishes including steak and kidney pudding, beef stew, lamb chops, and kippers.
 You’ll never see Harry, Ron and Hermione twisting tendrils of tagliatelle around their forks, or doling out chicken madras and crunching on poppadoms.
 This inherent Britishness is comforting and homely; a sturdy staple in the characters’ otherwise turbulent teenage lives.